zephyrproject-rtos/zephyr/tests/lib/mem_alloc/README.txt

 Troubleshooting:

-Problems caused by out-dated project information can be addressed by issuing one of the following commands then rebuilding the project:
+Problems caused by outdated project information can be addressed by issuing one of the following commands then rebuilding the project:

     make clean          # discard results of previous builds